 The Chief of Police is responsible for administering and managing the Bartlesville Police Department.
-In the absence of the Chief of Police, the Deputy Chief of Police will assume the responsibility for administering and managing the Bartlesville Police Department.
 There are three divisions in the Department:

-- Administration Services Division
+- Administration Division

 - Patrol Division

-- Special Operations Division
+- Investigation Division

-200.3.1 ADMINISTRATION SERVICES DIVISION
+200.3.1 ADMINISTRATION DIVISION

-The Administration Services Division is commanded by the Special Assistant to the Chief of Police, whose primary responsibility is to provide general management, direction and control for the Administration Services Division.
-The Administration Services Division consists of technical and administrative services.
-The Administration Services Division includes the 911 Communications Center, Animal Control, the Records Section, Parking Enforcement, and any other unit or personnel created to supplement the duties and activities of the Bartlesville Police Department.
+The Administration Division is commanded by an assigned Captain, whose primary responsibility is to provide general management, direction and control for the Administration Division.
+The Administration Division consists of technical and administrative services.